The Bankrate promise

 Even if you participate in a retirement plan as a self-employed individual – including the SEP IRA or SIMPLE IRA – you still have the ability to participate in a traditional IRA or a Roth IRA.

 So you can max out your contributions in any of the above retirement plans and still take max advantage of your own personal IRA.
-For 2022, that means you can contribute up to $6,000 each year (plus a bonus $1,000 if you’re over age 50.)
+For 2023, that means you can contribute up to $6,500 each year (plus a bonus $1,000 if you’re age 50 or over.)

 You’ll enjoy all the benefits of an IRA, including tax-deferred growth, and can take advantage of what many experts see as the best retirement account going – the Roth IRA.